top of page

 Designer: Burberry

-Jodie drew direct inspiration from Selika Lazevski, a Black equestrian from the Belle Époque era.
-Her look included burgundy leather pants, a vest, long gloves, and a top hat — a reimagining of equestrian tailoring through a 21st-century femme lens.
-This wasn’t just a tribute.
-It was a summoning.
-She brought Selika — erased in textbooks — to the steps of the Met.
+Jodie found inspiration in Selika Lazevski, a Black equestrian from the Belle Époque era.
+Her ensemble consisted of burgundy leather pants, a vest, long gloves, and a top hat.
+This look reimagined equestrian style through a 21st-century feminine perspective.
+It was more than a tribute; it was a summoning.
+She bravely brought Selika — often erased in textbooks — to the Met's steps.

 If you’d like to see what this felt like — I put together a visual moodboard capturing the energy, emotion, and legacy behind these looks.
 You can find it below.